 Note: The stew thickens over time so if you serve it the next day, it will be heavy and chunkier.

 I was quite pleased with my soup-making effort.
-These kinds of dishes make it so easy to full-fill your daily recommended fiber intake.
+These kinds of dishes make it so easy to fulfill your daily recommended fiber intake.
 I loved the pearl barley (from my soup mix packet) and the addition of corn gives it a nice crunch and sweetness.
 Furthermore, the chicken and bean stew is extremely budget friendly.
 Even in these economically-difficult times, a $1.50 chicken frame and packet of dried soup mix remains affordable.